Where to find tradition and culture in modern-day UAE

 You won’t find many historic buildings because the Bedouin did not build permanent structures.
 Their traditions can be found orally, in poetry, language, values and history past from one generation to the next.

 The average tourist to a country (and I do generally put myself in this bucket), does not think to look beyond the visible for our dose of culture.
-We want to SEE IT, PHOTOGRAPH IT, EXPERIENCE IT, SHARE IT on our Facebook feed.
+We want to SEE IT, PHOTOGRAPH IT, EXPERIENCE IT, SHARE IT on our Instagram.

-We have an obsession with materiality, whereas traditional culture Bedouin culture was about survival.
+We (tourists) have an obsession with materiality, whereas traditional culture Bedouin culture was about survival.

 Modern UAE Culture